GregGU0417/Parsing-EthereumData-to-PatternTree/README.md

 # Parsing-EthereumData-to-PatternTree
+## Introduction
-This project parse transaction on Ethereum to a Pattern Tree, which is a data frame that could be used for future Data analytics and Visualization.
+- This project parse transaction on Ethereum to a Pattern Tree, which is a data frame that could be used for future Data analytics and Visualization.
 The ultimate goal is to help DeFi trader have better understanding on the transaction.
+- I build this project during my internship at EigenPhi, comprehensive DeFi data platform that tracks and analyzes MEV (Maximal Extractable Value).
+- I am also collaborating with Xuanyi Wu to build a website to visualize the the pattern parsing tree

 ## What is Pattern Parsing Tree
 ### What is Pattern
 - The pattern is a series of Transfer/Mint/Burn inside a transaction that has some unique meaning and can be mapped to some part of the transaction.